 - Though doing research online is convenient and can be done anywhere, getting information in physical retail stores is much easier and less time-consuming as salespeople and store managers have a wealth of information on every product.
 They can explain to customers in simple terms the advantages of various products and offer comparative pricing on the spot

 - Millennials really value their time, and the online experience has shortened their attention span.
-The physical store personnel should keep in mind that a customer has taken the effort to visit the store and their time should not be wasted
+The physical store personnel should keep in mind that a customer has taken an effort to visit the store and their time should not be wasted

 - Retailers should be able to pinpoint the exact mattress that a customer needs by asking a few questions.
 While this can be done online too, it takes a lot more time and a consumer has to go in circles before arriving at a decision.